 What is the the Difference Between 401(k)s and Pension Plans?

-Recently in California, Republican and Democratic senators presented proposals that would allow state workers to choose between CalPERs and other public pension plans and 401(k)s.
+In California in 2018, Republican and Democratic senators presented proposals that would allow state workers to choose between CalPERs and other public pension plans and 401(k)s.
 Those in favor of the proposal believe the state of California will not be able to adequately pay pensions to employees who depend on them if there is another recession.
 Many pensions are 70% or less funded to pay all pensioners in full.
 Despite this, the motion to offer a choice was not approved.
 For now, state workers, teachers, and other work unions and companies will continue to use pensions.

 With that in mind, understanding the difference between pensions and 401(k)s is important.
 Though they both provide money for retirement, they do so in different ways.